 The McKendree University School of Education created a standards-based curriculum and assessment system for all programs.
 The programs incorporate standards that reflect the integration of content, pedagogy and professional studies.
-The conceptual framework links course work and the assessment system.
+The Conceptual Framework links course work and the assessment system.
 A portfolio evaluation system was created as a systematic way of monitoring a candidate's progression through the programs.
 Candidates are required to meet screening criteria and pass through program assessment points that define their progression through the program.
-Performance indicators are outlined for each gate.
-In order to complete the requirements for each gate, the candidate works with a faculty advisor while completing course work or field experiences.
 The candidate is then required to complete a final assessment based on program standards.
 An interview, review or evaluation by the candidate serves to inform the faculty and validate the candidate's progress in the program.
-The purpose of the McKendree University assessment system is to ensure the preparation of candidates who demonstrate the knowledge, skills and dispositions inherent in the framework for the teacher education model.
+The purpose of the McKendree University assessment system is to ensure the preparation of candidates who demonstrate the knowledge, skills and dispositions inherent in the framework for the Teacher Education model.

 All candidates are required to complete EDL 600 Introduction to Principal Preparation to help the candidate prepare for the program.
 It is required for admission to the Educational Administration and Leadership Program.
 Course requirements include an interview with two or more of the program's full-time faculty members, completion of a written response to an in-basket scenario, and submission of an admission portfolio.
 In addition, all candidates are required to complete EDU 600 Professional Educator Seminar during the first semester of the program.
-A completed portfolio is required at the end of their program to demonstrate their proficiency on the standards that reflect the McKendree University Framework for Teacher Education Model, Illinois State Board of Education (ISBE), and Interstate School Leadership Licensure Consortium (ISLLC) standards.
+A completed portfolio embedded in the internship is required at the end of their program to demonstrate their proficiency on the standards that reflect the McKendree University Framework for Teacher Education Model, Illinois State Board of Education (ISBE), and Interstate School Leadership Licensure Consortium (ISLLC) standards.
 This portfolio is developed using Livetext software.
 Livetext is the technology used to aid McKendree University to assess its candidates and programs.

-Each candidate is required to successfully pass through all four consecutive assessments (gates) that reflect a developmental progression through the program.
 All assessment expectations and criteria are outlined and presented to all candidates in EDU 600 Professional Educator Seminar.
 In order to complete the requirements for the program, each candidate is assigned a graduate studies advisor.
 Action research reports are completed under the guidance of a School of Education graduate faculty member.
-At the completion of all course work and the action research component, the candidate completes the portfolio requirements.
+At the completion of all course work and the action research component, the candidate completes the portfolio requirements, which are embedded in the year-long internship.
 Candidates assess their own proficiency on the program standards and then submit the final portfolio for faculty review.
 The program standards are imbedded in each candidate's individual portfolio.

-The Educational Administration and Leadership program embeds 42 hours of field experiences as part of the regular course requirement.
-The courses are: EDU 612 Instructional and Curricular Design and Evaluation, EDL 610 Supervision of Instruction, EDL 625 Finance and Facilities for Principals, and, EDL 650 Principalship.
+The Educational Administration and Leadership program embeds 42 hours of field experiences as part of the regular course requirements.
+The courses are: EDU 612 Instructional and Curricular Design and Evaluation, EDL 610 Supervision of Instruction, and EDL 625 Finance and Facilities for Principals.
 Internship requirements include meeting 36 required competencies embedded in EDL 690 Internship I - Principal, EDL 691 Internship II - Principal, and EDL 692 Internship III - Principal.

-The Illinois Professional School Leader Standards require that principal candidates meet six standards prior to certification.
+The Illinois Professional School Leader Standards require that principal candidates meet six standards prior to licensure.
 The six standards relate to: